droosma/blog/content/post/exploring-opentelemetry/index.md

       exporters: [zipkin]
 ```

-This setup includes an OTLP receiver using the GRPC protocol, a batch processor, and the zipkin exporter.
-We then establish a pipeline for the traces [signal](https://opentelemetry.io/docs/concepts/signals/).
-Each pipeline contains receivers (IN), processors (TRANSFORM), and exporters (OUT).
-Here I'm only configuring the traces pipeline, check [here](https://opentelemetry.io/docs/collector/configuration/) the a more complete configuration overview.
-With this in place and running the Docker Compose file and your should see your traces appear in zipkin like before.
+Here, we've set up an OTLP receiver using the GRPC protocol, a batch processor, and the Zipkin exporter.
+Next, we set up a pipeline for the traces [signal](https://opentelemetry.io/docs/concepts/signals/), which includes receivers (IN), processors (TRANSFORM), and exporters (OUT).
+In this instance, we've only configured the traces pipeline.
+For a more comprehensive configuration overview, click [here](https://opentelemetry.io/docs/collector/configuration/).
+Once everything is in place and the Docker Compose file is running, your traces should be visible in Zipkin as before.

-I hear you think, but this situation seems unchanged, except we've introduced more dependencies and configuration.
-However, the OpenTelemetry Collector's strength begins to show.
-By adding more exporters to the configuration file, we keep the application code unchanged.
+You might be thinking, the situation seems unchanged, apart from the introduction of additional dependencies and configuration.
+But, the power of the OpenTelemetry Collector is about to shine.
+By integrating more exporters into the configuration file, the application code remains unaltered.

-In the Docker Compose file, you may have spotted the `-contrib`` suffix in the Docker Compose file.
-This originates from the structure of the OpenTelemetry Collector project, a component of the OpenTelemetry project.
-This larger project actively encourages community contributions, including their own exporters, processors, and receivers, which are consolidated in the [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) project.
-This community-driven structure makes expanding your telemetry exporting capabilities as straightforward as adding your desired receiver, processor, or exporter into your configuration file.
-For an extensive list of supported [receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver), [processors](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor), and [exporters](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter), you can refer to the respective links.
+You might have noticed the `-contrib` suffix in the Docker Compose file.
+This stems from the structure of the OpenTelemetry Collector project, a part of the larger OpenTelemetry project.
+This project encourages community contributions, including the creation of their own exporters, processors, and receivers, which are grouped together in the [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) project.
+This community-oriented structure simplifies the expansion of your telemetry exporting capabilities.
+All you need to do is include your preferred receiver, processor, or exporter in your configuration file.
+For a comprehensive list of supported [receivers](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver), [processors](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor), and [exporters](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter), refer to the respective links.

 ## Working locally